larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 # Deadly commands

-Someday, some asshole on a forum my try to ruin your life by tricking you into using these commands.
+Someday, some asshole on a forum may try to ruin your life by tricking you into using these commands.
 Take a hard look and remember them. **Never** run any of the following:

 ***